dalecurtis/image-decoder-api/explainer.md

   // TODO: SetData() or AppendData() method for streaming use cases?
 Would also
   // require a constructor argument to indicate that more data is coming.
+  //
+  // Another solution would be to have ImageDecoderInit take a ReadableStream as
+  // a parameter.
+That would implicitly signal that more data is coming until
+  // the stream is complete.

   // The number of frames in the image. readonly attribute unsigned long frameCount;